Definitions for the Occupational Health and Safety Amendment Bill 2020

 Refers to the probability that personal injury, illness, or death of an employee, or any other person, or damage to property, will occur.

-Risk Assessment specifically refers to the process involved in evaluating the risks to the health and safety to employees arising from workplace hazards.
+Risk Assessment specifically refers to the process involved in evaluating the risks to the OHS to employees arising from workplace hazards.
 A risk assessment is regarded as a systematic assessment of all aspects of works which considers the following:

 - A complete hazard identification